 - Salmonella and Escherichia coli or E. coli that causes food poisoning and wound infections

 - Staphylococcus aureus or S. aureus, a microbe that causes skin infections

 - Helicobacter pylori or H. pylori, a bacteria that causes stomach ulcers and chronic gastritis

-From these studies, scientists conclude that honey can help with wound healing, either surgical, ulcers, cuts, or burns.
+From these studies and others, scientists conclude that honey can help with wound healing, either surgical, ulcers, cuts, or burns (15).

 When it comes to weight loss, progress is made by inches, not miles, so it’s much harder to track and a lot easier to give up.
 BetterMe app is your personal trainer, nutritionist and support system all in one.
 Start using our app to stay on track and hold yourself accountable!

 Long-term consumption of honey has the potential to reduce cardiovascular risk factors.
 Studies show that honey may decrease the level of cholesterol in the body and the low-density lipoproteins in obese individuals.
 Furthermore, honey may also reduce the blood levels of C-reactive protein, which is associated with cardiac risk factors and inflammation (18).